rich-ma/coding-notes/AA study/review/advanced ruby.md

 p [11, 7, 2, 4].inject(100) { |acc, el| acc + el } # => 124
 ```

-- this gives us more flexibility
+- this gives us more flexibility in our usage of inject

 ```ruby
 [11, 7, 2, 4].inject(0) do |acc, el|